ionic-team/ionic-docs/docs/api/input.md

 <EncapsulationPill type="scoped" />

 The input component is a wrapper to the HTML input element with custom styling and additional functionality.
-It accepts most of the same properties as the HTML input, but works great on desktop devices and integrates with the keyboard on mobile devices.
+It accepts most of the same properties as the HTML input and integrates with the keyboard on mobile devices.

 ## Basic Usage